Why Does Knee Rehabilitation Stop Working?

 Why has my knee rehabilitation plateaued?

-The most common reasons are: rehabilitation stopped when pain settled rather than when strength was fully rebuilt; progression wasn't clear; or the programme didn't address the full lower limb.
+The most common reasons are there wasn’t an accurate diagnosis to begin with; rehabilitation stopped when pain settled rather than when strength was fully rebuilt; progression wasn't clear; or the programme didn't address the full lower limb.
 A reassessment with a specialist knee physiotherapist can identify exactly where the gap is.

 Can physio fix a knee that hasn't improved for months?